How To Get Rid of Pantry Moths

 Clothes Moths

 Clothes moths are solid whitish-gray or have darker brown or gray spots on the wings.
 They feed on a protein found in natural fibers and hair called keratin.
 Things like silk, leather, wool, animal fur, pet hair, and even human hair are all on the menu.
-A moth may be small, but it can do some real damage to your garments if you aren't careful.
+A moth may be small, but it can damage your garments if you aren't careful.

 Are Moths Dangerous?